This Is Who I Am (Lena Katina album): Background and development

 This Is Who I Am was released with 13 tracks.
 Katina was highly involved with the packaging, designing the album with several photos of her with friends, parents and Julia Volkova with her personal handwriting as the caption.

 On 15 December 2014, the album was released in Italy with 14 tracks.
 The Italian edition of the album featured the song "Golden Leaves" with the collaboration of Italian singer, Noemi Smorra.

 On 1 July 2016, the album was re-released under the Spanish title, "Esta Soy Yo".
 The reissued album contains the Spanish translated tracks with three remixes such as "Levántame (Dave Audé Radio Remix)", "No Voy A Olvidarte (Maragakis Remix)" and "Perdida En El Baile (Fly_Dream Remix)" Spanish translated lyrics were done by her friend, Karina Nuvo.
 On the same date of re-release, Katina announced that she and her team are working for the Russian version of the album.

 Critical reception

-This Is Who I Am received both positive and negative reviews from critics and fans.
+This Is Who I Am received mixed reviews from critics and fans.
 "For it [sic] highs, the album does have a few lows...", the Pop Sun said, adding, "with it [sic] bad, I would still rate this album pretty favorably because of the highs.
 It’s definitely an album people should listen to, even if you’re not familiar with Lena Katina."